Luke Raley Preview, Player Props: Rays vs. Mariners

 Mariners Pitching Rankings

+- The pitching staff for the Mariners has a collective 9.1 K/9, the eighth-best in MLB.

-- The Mariners have a 3.74 team ERA that is No. 1 among all league pitching staffs.
+- The Mariners' 3.71 team ERA ranks first among all league pitching staffs.

-- The Mariners allow the seventh-fewest home runs in baseball (154 total, 1.1 per game).
+- Mariners pitchers combine to give up 154 home runs (1.1 per game), the sixth-fewest in baseball.

-- The righty's most recent time out came on Saturday against the New York Mets, when he tossed five innings, surrendering five earned runs while allowing eight hits.
+- His last time out came on Sunday against the New York Mets, when the righty went three innings, surrendering three earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.